balajiceg/PUB_ORA_gEMA/README.md

 - Applies staypoint clustering methods to identify meaningful visits
 - Performs spatiotemporal processing of GPS traces to extract ORA visits and estimate their duration

+### Instructions
+- Run the scripts in the order provided within the project directories to reproduce the workflow.